 Indicators used in each decision tree are presented according to their color category.
 Assignment of a color category to an indicator is determined through the analysis of the various data streams, and comparison of indicator values to pre-agreed quantitative reference points.
-In the case spawning potential ratio (SPR), categories are assigned relative to a limit reference point.
+In the case of spawning potential ratio (SPR), categories are assigned relative to a limit reference point.
 In the case of density, a more involved approach is used that requires specification of limit, intermediate, and target reference points.
 Target reference points define the desirable expectations of the fishery and the stock.
 The level of concern for fishery sustainability is low.
 Intermediate reference points are established so that management actions are triggered as concern for sustainability grows.
 Limit reference points define a state of the resource that is to be avoided.

-Calculation of the SPR indicator and reference point selection

-Given that analysis and consultation is to occur in year y-1, where y is the year in which the updated management status is to be applied, data used in calculating SPR is obtained from field sampling in years y-2, y-3, y-4.
-Analysis of field sampling data suggests that 150 - 300 individual length measurements of red abalone in the exploited phase (>178 mm shell length) per site could be a reasonable rule of thumb for a minimum data collection standard (Technical Appendix 1).
+Calculation of the SPR indicator and reference point selection individual length measurements of red abalone in the exploited phase (>178 mm shell length) per site could be a reasonable rule of thumb for a minimum data collection standard (Technical Appendix 1).
 Within a defined fishing zone, sampling at more than 10 sites appears necessary to characterize variation in SPR at this geographic scale (Technical Appendix 1).
 Furthermore, this management strategy is constructed on the premise that CDFW will maintain its historical site sampling regiment.
 To meet site coverage expectations, this strategy will likely depend on additional sampling by RCCA or another organization.
 In any instance where a site is visited two or more times within the 3-year moving window, the most recent site visit is to be used in data analysis.